viktor-silakov/syngrisi-sdk/README.md

  ### Environment variables

-`RUN_NAME=<desired run name>` - use such variable to set up specific run name, by default it will generate automatically
+`RUN_NAME` - use such variable to set up specific run name, by default it will generate automatically `ENV_POSTFIX` - will add to platform property, you can use this to set some unique platform name for particular environment

 ### TODO
 * Add complete SDK API documentation